moqri/311-service-classification/standard/README.md

 | San Diego        | 161763     | 100%     |
 | New Orleans      | 244338     | 100%     |

-Top 100 Service Ratio = Number of service requests in top 100 request types for that city / Total number of service request for that city
+Top 100 Service Ratio = Number of service requests in top 100 request types for that city / Total number of service request for that city in our analysis

 ### Top 100 Services by City